Homeopathic Manufacturers Support FDA’s Revised Draft Guidance as Continuing Legal Status of Homeopathic Drugs

 Similar to the first draft, this revised draft outlines FDA’s priorities to exercise its enforcement discretion for homeopathic drugs based on risk.
 This is not much different from how the agency exercised its enforcement discretion in the past.

-The new draft, however, adopts AAHP’s recommendation to define homeopathic drugs in a way that minimizes the risk of rogue products entering the market.
-The Homeopathic Pharmacopeia of the United States (HPUS) is included as an official reference in this new revised draft, per the compendium’s acceptance by Congress since 1938.
+The revised draft, however, adopts AAHP’s recommendation to define homeopathic drugs in a way that minimizes the risk of rogue products entering the market.
+The Homeopathic Pharmacopeia of the United States (HPUS) is included as an official reference in this revised draft, per the compendium’s acceptance by Congress since 1938.

-In general, AAHP views FDA’s revision and call for comments on a revised draft a welcomed continuation of the dialogue on the marketing of homeopathic over-the-counter drugs.
+“FDA’s revision and call for comments on a revised draft is a welcomed continuation of the dialogue on the marketing of homeopathic over-the-counter drugs,” says Land.

 Founded in 1923, the American Association of Homeopathic Pharmacists (AAHP) is the leading industry association for the manufacturers, distributors and marketers of homeopathic drugs.
 AAHP promotes excellence in the practice of homeopathic pharmacy, manufacturing, marketing and distribution by supporting the requirements, criteria and published guidelines in the HPUS, relevant Federal statutes, as well as other industry regulations/compendia — all to help members provide safe, effective homeopathic medicines to consumers, retailers and healthcare practitioners.